-In calendar year 2017, 568,460 Bay Area residents held jobs that were in some way related to activity at Oakland International Airport.
-Of these 568,460 jobs:
+In 2021, 643,697 Bay Area residents held jobs that were in some way related to activity at Oakland International Airport.
+Of these 643,697 jobs:

-- > 8,892 direct jobs are dependent upon activity at the Airport.
+- 8,269 direct jobs are dependent upon activity at the Airport.
 These jobs would be discontinued immediately if airport activity ceased.
-Also, these jobs would be impacted as a result of changes in number of flights and passenger levels. - > 6,575 induced jobs are created in the region due to the purchases of goods and services within the region by those 8,892 directly dependent upon activity at the Airport. - > 1,943 indirect jobs are generated in the local economy due to the \$230 million of local purchases for office supplies, maintenance and repair work, communications and utilities, professional services, fuel, etc., by those firms completely dependent upon the Airport. - 32,949 visitor industry direct, induced and indirect jobs are created in the region as a result of visitors arriving via Oakland International Airport.
-Of these jobs, 18,615 jobs are created with hotels, restaurants, retail outlets, entertainment and recreational establishments due to direct expenditures by visitors in the Bay Area who have arrived via Oakland.
-The 6,910 induced jobs due to visitors' expenditures are supported by regional purchases of the 18,615 individuals holding jobs directly created due to expenditures by visitors using OAK.
-The local visitor industry firms made \$502.6 million of local purchases for goods and services to support the visitor generated operations supporting an additional 7,423 indirect jobs in the area economy.
-Chapter IV presents a more detailed discussion of the job impacts created due to visitor expenditures. - 518,100 jobs are with California manufacturing companies shipping air cargo through Oakland International Airport, including the jobs generated at each stage of the manufacturing activity as well as the support jobs within the state that are employed to produce the value of enplaned cargo moving via the Airport.
-In calendar year 2017, 624.2 million pounds of air freight were enplaned at Oakland International Airport.
+Also, these jobs would be impacted as a result of changes in the number of flights and passenger levels. - 5,654 induced jobs are created in the region due to the purchases of goods and services within the region by those 8,269 directly dependent upon activity at the Airport. - 1,896 indirect jobs are generated in the local economy due to the \$218.4 million of local purchases for office supplies, maintenance and repair work, communications and utilities, professional services, fuel, etc., by those firms completely dependent upon the Airport. - 45,207 visitor industry direct, induced, and indirect jobs are created in the region as a result of visitors arriving via Oakland International Airport.
+Of these jobs, 25,397 jobs are created with hotels, restaurants, retail outlets, entertainment, and recreational establishments due to direct expenditures by visitors in the Bay Area who have arrived via Oakland.
+The 10,187 induced jobs due to visitors' expenditures are supported by regional purchases of the 25,397 individuals holding jobs directly created due to expenditures by visitors using OAK.
+The local visitor industry firms made \$651.1 million of local purchases for goods and services to support the visitor generated operations supporting an additional 9,623 indirect jobs in the area economy.
+Chapter IV presents a more detailed discussion of the job impacts created due to visitor expenditures. - 582,671 jobs are with California manufacturing companies shipping air cargo through Oakland International Airport, including the jobs generated at each stage of the manufacturing activity as well as the support jobs within the state that are employed to produce the value of enplaned cargo moving via the Airport.